From single-particle to many-body chaos in Yukawa--SYK: theory and a cavity-QED proposal: Results

 \subsection{Strong fermion--boson coupling: SYK$_2$-like regime}

 In the strong fermion–boson coupling regime, the interaction term dominates the Hamiltonian in Eq.~\eqref{eq:hamiltonian_explicit}.
 Neglecting the bosonic mass term allows one to choose a basis for the bosons that diagonalizes their contribution to the interaction term (given by the operator $a_k+a_k^\dagger$).
-Within each sector of bosonic eigenvalues, the resulting Hamiltonian becomes a quadratic fermionic theory whose spectrum lacks the long-range rigidity characteristic of fully chaotic systems.
+Within each sector of bosonic eigenvalues, the resulting Hamiltonian becomes a quadratic fermionic theory whose spectrum lacks the long-range rigidity characteristic of fully chaotic systems, and the bosons simply rescale the fermion interaction strength.
+The resulting late-time dynamics is also consistent with a perturbative picture of weakly broken integrability in the small-$\omega_0$ regime (see Eq.~\eqref{Eq: SYK2_time_rescaling}).
 In this section, we aim (i) to make these statements more robust through a quantitative comparison with the complex SYK$_2$ model, and (ii) to track how small but finite boson mass restores genuine many-body chaos.
 To this end, we focus on two complementary diagnostics: the SFF $K(t)$, tracking the scaling of the ramp and plateau times, and the infinite-temperature OTOC $F(t)$.